apereo/cas/docs/cas-server-documentation/mfa/Configuring-Multifactor-Authentication-Bypass.md

 Multifactor authentication bypass may be determined using a Groovy script of your own design.
 The outcome of the script, if `true` indicates that multifactor authentication for the requested provider should proceed.
 Otherwise `false` indicates that multifactor authentication for this provider should be skipped and bypassed.

+To prepare CAS to support and integrate with Apache Groovy, please [review this guide](../integration/Apache-Groovy-Scripting.html).

 The outline of the script may be as follows: